kemalovski/airoCodingChallenge/README.md

 Usage
 ------
 1. Our frontend side we will see from localhost.
+We have 2 form there;
 2. From **Get Token Form** we can create user to get our JWT TOKEN
 3. From **Quotation Form** we can create new Quotation with using JWT TOKEN